marv0/marv0.github.io/pages/about.md

 ### About Me

+*Hello, world!👋 Welcome to my blog!
-Hello, world!
-I'm Marvin Ogot and I’m an entrepreneur and software engineer based in Kenya.
+I'm Marvin Ogot and I’m an entrepreneur and software engineer based in Nairobi, Kenya.*

 I started this blog to keep track of my learning and share relevant information on diverse topics entrepreneurship, and various technologies, not limited to software. *Additionally, I may cover topics related to personal development.* If you have the slightest interest in building and delivering great products and services, then this blog is for you!